LambdaFiend/pure-lambda-calculus-interpreter/README.md

 I'm not sure yet what this repository is for.

-I'm thinking of using it for my studies, as a tool which will help me efficiently process and verify data.
+I'm thinking of using it for my studies, as a tool which could help me efficiently process and verify data.
 Also great for learning by doing.

 # Info